fmaste/fmaste/README.md

 ## Summary

-I’m a [Scrum Alliance Certified Scrum Developer](https://www.scrumalliance.org/get-certified/developer-track/certified-scrum-developer) and I have been following agile practices for many years, on-site or remotely with companies from different regions.
 I have worked in Java projects with the usual Hibernate/Struts frameworks and used all the object oriented patterns you can imagine, mostly when trying to make sense of big spaghetti PHP codebases.
-In the end I got tired of trying to make everything fit into objects and **switched to functional programming to never look back!**
+In the end I got tired of trying to make everything fit into objects and **switched to functional programming to never look back!** I have been following agile practices for many years, on-site or remotely with companies from different regions, and while I am a [Scrum Alliance Certified Scrum Developer](https://www.scrumalliance.org/get-certified/developer-track/certified-scrum-developer), this certification was pursued more out of industry expectation rather than a strict adherence to all Scrum principles.

 ## Haskell